JerloPH/HomeCinema/README_TODO.md

 ## To-DO List:
 - General
-  - [ ] Add file that contains media extensions to search
+  - [x] Add file that contains media extensions to search

+  - [ ] Update GUI

 - Main Form
   - [ ] Add Button to Group Items (Group by: Series Name, if Series) *(Check if season or episode is not empty, and get only episode 1)*